 Vitamin D is normally made in the skin after exposure to sunlight.
-(See "Patient information: Vitamin D deficiency (Beyond the Basics)".)
+(See "Patient education: Vitamin D deficiency (Beyond the Basics)".)

 Vitamin D is available as an individual supplement and is included in most multivitamins and some calcium supplements (table 2).
-Milk is the best dietary source of vitamin D, with approximately 100 international units per cup (table 3).
+Milk is a relatively good dietary source of vitamin D, with approximately 100 international units per cup (240 mL), and salmon has 800 to 1000 units of vitamin D per serving (table 3).

 WHERE TO GET MORE INFORMATION

 Your health care provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our website (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for health care professionals, are also available.
 Some of the most relevant are listed below.

 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

 Patient education: Calcium and vitamin D for bone health (The Basics)